Exponential Dynamical Localization for Random Word Models: Introduction

 A recent new proof of spectral and dynamical localization for the one-dimensional Anderson model for arbitrary single-site distributions \cite{xj} uses positivity and large deviations of the Lyapunov exponent to replace parts of the multi-scale analysis.
 The major improvement in this regard (aside from a shortening of the length and complexity of localization proofs in one-dimension) is that the complement of the event where the Green's function decays exponentially can be shown to have exponentially (rather than sub-exponentially) small probability.
 These estimates were implicit in the proofs of spectral and dynamical localization given in \cite{xj} and were made explicit in \cite{GeZhao}.
 The authors in \cite{GeZhao} then used these estimates to prove EDL for the Anderson model and we extend those techniques to the random word case.

 There are, however, several issues one encounters when adapting the techniques developed for the Anderson model in \cite{GeZhao,xj} to the random word case.
 Firstly, in the Anderson setting, a uniform large deviation estimate is immediately available using a theorem in \cite{tsai}.
 Since random word models exhibit local correlations, there are additional steps that need to be taken in order to obtain suitable analogs of large deviation estimates used in \cite{GeZhao,xj}.
-Secondly, random word models may have a finite set of energies where the Lyapunov exponent vanishes and this phenomena demands some care in obtaining estimates on the Green's functions analogous to those in \cite{GeZhao,xj}.
+Secondly, random word models may have a finite set of energies where the Lyapunov exponent vanishes and this phenomena demands care in obtaining estimates on the Green's functions analogous to those in \cite{GeZhao,xj}.
+Dealing with these issues does however, produce an unexpected benefit.
+Since we must consider Green's functions for non-symmetric intervals, we are able to obtain exponential decay of the Green's function centered around even and odd points simultaneously, while the arguments in \cite{GeZhao,xj} require separate considerations.

-As above, with $P_{I}(H_{\omega})$ denoting the spectral projection of $H_{\omega}$ onto the interval $I$, we have the following result: